Trump visits Dayton, El Paso after mass shootings | DW | 07.08.2019

 What happened at the weekend?

-On Saturday, a male suspect opened fire at a Walmart shopping center in the Texas city of El Paso, killing 22 people.
+On Saturday, a male suspect opened fire at a Walmart shopping center in El Paso, Texas, killing 22 people.

 In the run-up to the attack, police believe he posted an extremist manifesto to the forum website 8chan, citing a "Hispanic invasion" as a key motivator for his attack.
 Activists have claimed links between Trump's divisive rhetoric and the alleged manifesto.

-Hours later, another male suspect opened fire in front of a bar in the midwestern city of Dayton, killing 9 people including his sister.
-He was wearing body armor at the time and carried additional magazines.
+Hours later, another male suspect opened fire in front of a bar in Dayton, killing nine people, including his sister.
+He was wearing body armor at the time and carrying additional magazines.

 Read more: 8chan goes dark after US mass shootings